Dig-A-Hash/bitcoin-node-hub/README.md

 ## Installation

-Install using the following command from the project root.
+First, pre-load the [GeoLite2](https://github.com/GitSquared/node-geolite2-redist) IP Address Geographic Location Dta using the following command from the project root.

+`npm run preload-geolite2`

+Create a production build in the .output directory.

 `npm run build`

-Run the production build.
+Run the production build, by setting the desired port.
+NUXT_BITCOIN_NODE_CREDENTIALS must be setup with credentials for each node to be monitored.
+Setup both prior to running node `.output/server/index.mjs`.

+## Run Production Build

-`PORT=3500 node .output/server/index.mjs`
+`PORT=3600 export NUXT_BITCOIN_NODE_CREDENTIALS='[{"name":"Node-Runner-Exp","user":"bitcoinrpc","password":"your-password","host":"192.168.1.420","port":"8332"},{"name":"Node-Runner","user":"bitcoinrpc","password":"your-password","host":"192.168.1.69","port":"8332"}]' node .output/server/index.mjs`

-## Dev Notes
+## Developer Notes

+Start the dev server in a new terminal window using...

+`npm run dev`

 VSCode sandboxing will not allow Node.js to call IPs that are on the local network.
 Either use start vsCode with no sandboxing, or start the app outside of VSCode in a terminal window.